Harun-Azgd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Other users: all the permissions chmod 753 > sets the mode of the file chmod --reference=olleh hello  > sets the mode of the file hello the same as olleh’s mode chmod -R +x  > adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+Other users: all the permissions chmod 753 > sets the mode of the file chmod --reference=olleh hello  > sets the mode of the file hello the same as olleh’s mode chmod -R +X > adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users